 We’ve defined what BPI is, but why do organizations find BPI valuable?
 Here’s some of the common reasons why a company might want to explore business process integration:

 - Data consolidation and/or augmentation.
 Does your data all exist in one place?
-Is it organized across branches, departments, employees, etc?
+Is it organized across branches and departments?
 Are you able to quickly and easily export spreadsheets or generate reports for various metrics system-wide?
-The ability to consolidate data from various internal and external sources, view, and interact with that data dynamically is an important reason why people explore BPI.

 Common Integration Roadblocks